ttronas/bsm2-python/docs/user_guide/wwt_components/wastewater_storage.md

 ### Introduction and Model

-The wastewater storage...

-The reject water from the dewatering unit can be recycled to a non-reactive storage tank prior to being recycled to the process stream.
-The storage tank behaviour depends upon the flow rate from the dewatering unit, the available storage volume and the fate of the stored reject water.
-It is assumed that the effluent flow from the storage tank will be equal to the influent flow if the tank is full, equal to a defined pumped flow if less than full and equal to the influent flow if completely empty.
-The effluent flow should not exceed a reasonable rate, to avoid unrealistic instantaneous emptying of the tank and the flow is directed to either the primary clarifier influent or effluent as defined by the user.
+The wastewater storage holds reject wastewater from the dewatering unit before recycling it back into the wastewater treatment process, either at the primary clarifier influent or effluent.
+The implementation assumes a non-reactive storage tank with variable volume and complete mixing.
+The tank's behaviour depends upon the flow rate from the dewatering unit, the available storage volume and the destination of the stored reject water.
+The influent flow to the storage tank can either be bypassed if the storage tank is nearly full or stored if there is sufficient capacity.
+The following cases are assumed:

-This implements a simple storage tank of variable volume with complete mix.

-No biological reactions.
-Dummy states are included.

-`tempmodel` defines how temperature changes in the input affect the liquid temperature.
-It also defines rules for a potential necessary bypass of the storage tank.

-`activate` used to activate dummy states.
-See documentation by Dr Marie-Noelle Pons.
+- If the tank volume is $\ge$ 90% of total capacity, the influent flow is automatically bypassed.

-If liquid volume > 90% of total volume then automatically bypass flow.
+- If the tank volume is between 10% and 90% of total capacity, the influent flow is automatically stored.
-If liquid volume < 10% of total volume then automatically input flow.
+- If the tank volume is $\le$ 10% of total capacity, the influent flow is also automatically stored.
-Storage output and automatic bypass streams are joined in a Combiner afterwards.

 ### Source code documentation